tildeclub/tilde.club/docs/safe-scripting-the-tilde-way.md

 What does that mean with respect to scripting and programming on a shared host?

 - DOs
-    - Do respect the shared CPU/Disk/Network resources
+    - Respect shared CPU/Disk/Network resources
-    - Do keep things that require a tilde.club login off the internet:
+    - Keep things that require a tilde.club login off the internet:
         - Finger info
-        - .plan and .profile files
-        - local home directory files
+        - local home directory files such as `~/.plan` and `~/.profile` files
         - Note: Exceptions could include an opt-in file or special permissions from the user.
-    - Only scan homedirs with a .public file
-    - *What about `public_html` dirs? -- mc*

-- DON'Ts
-    - Don't look at others mail files or .ssh/ dir
-    - Do not attempt to circumvent file and directory permissions or logins
+    - Respect `robots.txt` when writing web crawlers

 In short use your common sense and consider how your actions may affect others.

 If you are unsure if something is a good idea or not, head to irc or message using the `wall` command and ask others what they think.

 If you want a conclusive answer, contact one of the system operators.

-#### Ways we can help others stay private

-Because we generally have access across the server and there are quite a few users, we may not know who is willing share their data.

-##### The `~/.public` file
-In order to be sure, any code that looks into a user homedir will check for the existence of a `~/.public` file before going further.
-If the file doesn't exist that directory will be skipped.

-The way this would work in bash would be:

-    if [ -f $userdir/.public ]
-    then
-        command $userdir | process >> outputfile
-    else
-        next
-    fi

-Other scripting examples provided upon request (please submit)

 ##### Thinking privacy